Choosing a franchise website platform is an infrastuctural decision, not a design decision.

 4. All-in-one franchise marketing platforms (Scorpion, Thrive, Netsertive, Brandmuscle)

-Best for brands that prefer outsourced execution over owning the platform.
+Best for: brands that prefer outsourced execution over owning the platform.

 5. Local presence platforms (Yext, SOCi, Uberall, Chatmeter)